Leanne Battersby: Development

+Relationships

-Relationship with Nick Tilsley
+Nick Tilsley

 Danson said that she was "intrigued" by the decision to re-introduce Nick Tilsley played by a different actor, Ben Price.
 Leanne was married to Nick from 1998 until 1999.
 Leanne and Nick split in 1999 and Nick started dating Maria Connor (Samia Smith).
 Speaking about Nick's re-introduction, Danson said it's interesting when an old character is re-introduced because even though it's a different actor, the previous baggage remains.
 Danson said that Nick has been involved with both Leanne and Maria and said obviously his family are there too so there is potential scope for that character.
 Danson said she doesn't know whether they will make anything of Leanne and him or not because she seems quite settled where she is.
 Danson revealed that there's always a possibility of revisiting it but Leanne would just wind up Nick.

 I suppose it's an open book at the moment.
 I'd quite like to see Maria and Nick get together.
 It'll be interesting because working with Adam was lovely.
 We were really close at the time.
 He's abroad now so I wonder whether they'll go for someone very similar looking or if they'll go completely in a new direction.
 I don't think it really matters.
 Viewers get used to new actors and they accept them.
 It'll be interesting to see which way they go.

 In an interview with Soaplife, the new actor of Nick, Ben Price said that even though Nick has told Leanne that he still loves her, Leanne wants to be with Peter.
 Price added that there is always a chance with Leanne and Nick to get back together.
 Price added that he is expecting a storyline to develop between Nick and Leanne and that "You'll see him bump into Leanne soon.
 I'm sure stuff will come out of that - there's a story there."
 Asked whether if he wants to see Leanne and Nick to get back together, Price said: "There'd have to be a big journey to get to that point, but yeah, I would.
 But who knows?
 I don't know how it's going to go!
 But I think that would be great.
 But I think it could also be great if there's someone else on the Street who could come into his life.
 It's nice to keep spicing things up, really."